Questions about KVM Switches You Need to Know

 KVM switches are popular devices in today’s data center and server room.
+What is a KVM switch?
 Why?
 If there are 20 servers in a room, how to control them at the same time in a “one-click” way?
 That’s what KVM switches can achieve in real applications.
 Do you already know your way around KVM, or do you still have questions about KVM switch in your connections?
 Here some of the most common questions regarding KVM switches will be discussed.

 KVM stands for keyboard, video and mouse.
 A KVM switch is a hardware device that enables users to control more than one computers from a single keyboard, video display monitor and mouse.
 It also can be called as “CATx KVM switch”, because it connects other devices using copper cables like Cat5, Cat5e or Cat6.
 By pressing a button on the KVM switch, the administrator can change control from one server to the next easily.